StewAlexander-com/NetVendor/README.md

 *This software figures this out!*

 ## How?
-This program reviews an ARP or MAC Addreess table (Such as a Cisco IOS ```sh ip arp``` or ```sh mac add``` output), and produces information on what it contains, including:
+This program reviews an ARP or MAC Addreess table (Such as a Cisco IOS ```sh ip arp``` or ```sh mac add``` output), and produces information on your network like:
-* How many different vendors (as in companies) exist witin the ARP / MAC table
+* How many different vendors (as in companies) exist witin your network?
-* How many OUIs (MAC Address hardware types) exist within the ARP  / MAC table
+* How many different types of hardware (MAC OUIs) exist within your network?
+* Where are all these things, and what are their IPs?
-* A list (and total) of all the Apple, Cisco, Dell, HP, and Mitel products that exist in the ARP / MAC table
+* A list (and total) of all the Apple, Cisco, Dell, HP, and Mitel products that exist on your network
-* A list (and total) of all the VLANs within the ARP table
+* Are there any hidden VLANs lurking within your network? *This answers this too!*

 Table of Contents:
   - [Why?](#why)